 Please ensure Javascript is enabled for purposes of website accessibility

-Have you developed a diversified retirement portfolio yet?
+Have you taken steps to diversify your retirement portfolio yet?
 If you have heard anything about investing, you’ve probably heard about the importance of diversification.
 Unfortunately, that’s about as far as the conversation usually goes.
 People don’t often talk about the details or what kind of investment vehicles are suitable for which purposes.

 The idea of diversification is that you should have different investments operating in different ways.
 Some should be more aggressive, some should be more conservative, and some in between the two.
 Still, only talking about the potential for growth or safety of investments is a limited view to take.